61 S. Sandusky St.

 All charges post to the student account.
 Charges and due dates may be viewed on the student's online account and the Authorized User Portal.
 Instructions for finding your balance can be found here while transactions can be found here.

 Students' accounts will detail charges and payments, including all applicable due dates.
-Balances that are not on a payment plan and are past due will be assessed a monthly 1.0% late payment fee.
+Accounts that are not paid in full or on a payment plan by the indicated due date will be assessed a late fee of 1% monthly.

-If financial responsibilities have not been met, a student will receive a financial hold on their student account.
-Students with a financial hold are not eligible for registration for future terms and are prevented from obtaining records such as transcripts and grades.
+If financial responsibilities have not been met, a student will receive a balance and/or transcript hold on their student account.
+Balance holds with prevent registration for future terms while transcript holds will prevent receipt of an official transcript.
 In addition, students whose accounts are not paid in full at the time of graduation will not receive a diploma.

-Students who have unanticipated financial problems during a term should resolve them with the help of the Office of Student Accounts and the Office of Financial Aid, as well as resources outside of Ohio Wesleyan University such as parents and relatives.
+Students who have unanticipated financial problems during a term should resolve them with the help of the Office of Financial Aid, as well as resources outside of Ohio Wesleyan University such as parents and relatives.